Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 According to a review done in 2014 of 24 studies that substantiate the aforementioned statement, it was found that:

-• EMDR therapy offers potential relief from emotional distress following adverse experiences.
+• EMDR Therapy offers potential relief from emotional distress following adverse experiences.

 • It may provide a faster and more effective approach compared to trauma-focused cognitive behavioral therapy (CBT).